apiology/filer-for-asana/README.md

 WARNING: This is not ready for use yet!

-Quickly creates Asana tasks from the Chrome Omnibox and Alfred.
+Quickly creates Asana tasks from the Chrome Omnibox and Alfred workflows.

 ## Using Chrome Extension